Unleash/unleash/README.md

 ## What is a feature toggle?

 The main motivation for doing feature toggling is to decouple the process for deploying code to production and releasing new features.
-This helps reducing risk, and allow us to easily manage which features to enable, and have full control off how we exposed the new feature for.
+This helps reducing risk, and allow us to easily manage which features to enable, and have full control of how we exposed the new feature for.

 > Feature toggles decouple **deployment** of code from **release** of new features